- Simple & flexible travel insurance for your next adventure.

 Venezuela Violent Crime - Travel Alert

-Venezuela is a violent place - there were an average of 52 murders A DAY in the first half of 2012 according to police figures released this week.
+Venezuela is a violent place - there were an average of 52 murders A DAY in the first half of 2012 according to police figures.

 Caracas - Crime Central